2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 2011-D Denver Mint Native American Dollar distinguishes itself as the highest-production facility with 48,160,000 coins struck, representing 63% of total business strike output for this Wampanoag Treaty commemorative.

-Denver strikes exhibit consistently strong quality control, with abundant MS67 examples readily available and even MS66 specimens considered very common among collectors seeking uncertified pieces.
+Denver strikes exhibit consistently strong quality control, with abundant MS67 examples readily available.
+According to PCGS CoinFacts, even MS66 specimens are considered very common among collectors seeking uncertified examples — but the real story begins at MS68.

-The true rarity threshold begins at MS68, where condition scarcity becomes pronounced with fewer than a dozen examples known across both major grading services.
-This dramatic population drop reflects the challenge of finding flawless golden surfaces free from the microscopic contact marks that inevitably occur during bulk packaging and storage in original Mint rolls.
+At MS68, condition scarcity becomes pronounced, with fewer than a dozen examples known across both major grading services (PCGS and NGC).
+This dramatic population drop reflects the challenge of finding flawless golden surfaces free from the microscopic contact marks that accumulate during bulk packaging and storage in original Mint rolls.

-Auction records demonstrate the substantial premiums commanded by top-grade Denver specimens, with MS68 examples achieving $114 in October 2015 and Position A coins in MS69 reaching $400 at major auctions.
+Auction records demonstrate substantial premiums commanded by top-grade Denver specimens, with MS68 examples achieving $114 in October 2015 and a Position A coin in MS69 reaching $400 at auction — the single highest recorded price for any business-strike 2011 dollar.

 2011-D Native American Position A Sacagawea Dollar Price/Grade Chart